pandulapeter/beagle/README.md

 BeagleLogger.log(…)
 ```

 The messages list will be merged with the ones logged using the regular `Beagle.log()` function (unless they are filtered by their tags) and can be displayed using a [LogListModule](https://github.com/pandulapeter/beagle/tree/master/internal-common/src/main/java/com/pandulapeter/beagle/modules/LogListModule.kt).
-You can also use `BeagleLogger.clearLogs()` if you cannot access `Beagle.clearLogs()`.
+You can also use `BeagleLogger.clearLogEntries()` if you cannot access `Beagle.clearLogEntries()`.

 #### Logging with Timber
 To automatically add events logged with [Timber](https://github.com/JakeWharton/timber) to the debug menu, planting a special tree is the simplest solution: